Install and Configure NMX Manager (NMX-M)#

 With the Kubernetes cluster installed by BCM, default behavior is for traffic to be directed to the head nodes.
 This uses Nginx running on the head nodes to proxy requests to Kubernetes nodes running ingress-nginx.
 This is the reason for the examples using curl to https://master/nmx.

-In the payload we POST, we’ll need to include the IP of the leader switch we’re configuring.
-This can be found via cmsh, for example the leader switch for rack A06:
+In the payload we will use POST, we’ll need to include the IP of the leader switch we’re configuring.
+This can be found using cmsh, for example the leader switch for rack A06:

 cmsh -c "device; use a06-p1-nvsw-01; get ip"